alexgogitter/ReversiCoursework/README.md

 # ReversiCoursework
-Java othello coursework for COMP1009 at the University of Nottingham
+Java othello game created using the Java Swing Library.